plone/training/ttw/rapido.rst

         (``.template-view.portaltype-talk``),
       * the ``include`` rule retrieves the Rapido block content.

-..
-TODO:: what's that portaltype-talk?
+.. note:: This presumes having completed :doc:`dexterity`.

 Now, if you visit a talk page, you see the counter below the heading.